Tampa Shopping Mall Slip & Fall Lawyer

 Shopping malls may seem like fun places for teens and other shoppers, but they often have hidden dangers.
 If you’re not careful, you could become a victim.

-Seek legal help right away from the Tampa personal injury lawyers at Anderson & Anderson.
+Seek legal help right away from the Tampa shopping mall slip & fall lawyers at Anderson & Anderson.
 We know that liability in these cases can be tricky, so we’ll thoroughly assess your case to make the right decisions.
 Schedule a consultation with our office today by calling 813-251-0072 or filling out the online form.